 - Policy 5.2 Location of Residential Development.
 Petitions for future land use, rezoning, and subdivision and site plans for urban residential development should be in areas with adequate school capacity.
 Where capacity will not be available to serve students from the property seeking a land use change, the applicant will coordinate with the School Board to ensure adequate capacity is planned and funded.
 Where feasible, in conjunction with the plan amendment or zoning change, early dedications of school sites shall be encouraged.
 To ensure adequate capacity is planned and funded, the School Board's long range facilities plans over the five-year, ten-year and twenty-year planning periods shall be amended to reflect the needs created by the land use plan amendment. - Policy 5.3 Review of Petitions.
-Consistent with Section 7.4 of the Interlocal Agreement for Public School Facility Planning, in reviewing petitions for future land use, rezoning, and subdivision and site plans for urban residential development which may affect student enrollment or school facilities, the City will consider the following issues: - A. Provision of school sites and facilities within planned neighborhoods. - B. Insuring the compatibility of land uses adjacent to existing schools and reserved school sites. - C. The co-location of parks, recreation and community facilities with school sites. - D. The linkage of schools, parks, libraries and other public facilities with bikeways, trails, and sidewalks. - E. Insuring the development of traffic circulation plans to serve schools and the surrounding neighborhood. - F. Providing off-site signalization, signage, access improvements and sidewalks to serve all schools. - G. The inclusion of school bus stops and turnarounds in new developments. - H. Encouraging the private sector to identify and implement creative solutions to developing adequate school facilities in residential developments. - School Board staff comments and findings of available school capacity for comprehensive plan amendments and other land-use decisions. - J. Available school capacity or planned improvements to increase school capacity. - K. Whether the proposed location is consistent with any local government's school design and planning policies. - Objective 6 Implement Public School Concurrency.
-The City shall manage the timing of petitions for future land use, rezoning, and subdivision and site plans for residential development to ensure adequate school capacity is available consistent with adopted level of service standards for public school concurrency - Policy 6.1 Public School Concurrency Standards.
-Consistent with the Interlocal Agreement for Public School Facility Planning, the School Board and County agree to the following standards for school concurrency in Sarasota County: - A. Consistent with the Amended Interlocal Agreement for Public School Facility Planning, school concurrency requirements shall be effective for all applications for construction plans accepted on or after October 1, 2008.
+Consistent with Section 7.4 of the Interlocal Agreement for Public School Facility Planning, in reviewing petitions for future land use, rezoning, and subdivision and site plans for urban residential development which may affect student enrollment or school facilities, the City will consider the following issues: - A. Provision of school sites and facilities within planned neighborhoods. - Insuring the compatibility of land uses adjacent to existing schools and reserved school sites. - C. The co-location of parks, recreation and community facilities with school sites. - The linkage of schools, parks, libraries and other public facilities with bikeways, trails, and sidewalks. - E. Insuring the development of traffic circulation plans to serve schools and the surrounding neighborhood. - F. Providing off-site signalization, signage, access improvements and sidewalks to serve all schools. - G. The inclusion of school bus stops and turnarounds in new developments. - H. Encouraging the private sector to identify and implement creative solutions to developing adequate school facilities in residential developments. - School Board staff comments and findings of available school capacity for comprehensive plan amendments and other land-use decisions. - J. Available school capacity or planned improvements to increase school capacity. - K. Whether the proposed location is consistent with any local government's school design and planning policies.

+Implement Public School Concurrency.
+The City shall manage the timing of petitions for future land use, rezoning, and subdivision and site plans for residential development to ensure adequate school capacity is available consistent with adopted level of service standards for public school concurrency construction plans accepted on or after October 1, 2008.
 School concurrency under these LOS standards shall be as follows, however, within designated concurrency service areas for identified backlogged facilities, interim standards shall apply.
 The interim level of service standard within these designated areas shall apply over the period covered by the 10-year schedule of improvements.
 The level-of service standards are initially set as follows: